-The people of Nepal are used to being on a high, with seven of the eight world's tallest mountains either totally or partly within Nepal's borders, and thus make by far the best porters when you have big packs to carry up big hills.
+The people of Nepal are used to being on a high, with seven of the eight world’s tallest mountains either totally or partly within the country’s borders, and thus make by far the best porters when you have big packs to carry up big hills.

 There is reasonable ethnic diversity here with several groups of people each with their own specialities and customs, like the Sherpas, a group who are specialists in living in the clouds and who originated from Tibet five hundred years ago – ‘sherpa’ means ‘from the east’.